edoardoperon/CRM/README.md

 (a) What is the operating margin by distribution channel?

+In this first output we can highlight three columns, in the first there is the identification of the distribution channel, in the second the year of belonging and in the third the summed values referred to the previous columns.

 | dist_chann_id | year |operative_margin|
 | ----------- | ----------- | ----------- |
 | 1 |2020| 20783 |